spacemeshos/product/product_plan.md

 ### Releases Highlights

 1. [GPU Post generator](https://github.com/spacemeshos/gpu-post) and user-specified POST commitment size per node.
+New tree-free post construction,

 2. Wallet-Only App Mode - Enables users to run the Spacemesh App and use all of its wallet features without running a node on their computer.
 The app communicates with a Spacemesh network https-json api gateway.